troydhanson/shr/README.md

     int shr_stat(shr *s, struct shr_stat *stat, struct timeval *reset);

-This function can, optionally, reset the stats and start a new period, by passing a non-NULL pointer in the final argument.
+This function can, optionally, reset the counters and start a new metrics period, by passing a non-NULL pointer in the final argument.

 You can also view the metrics on the command line using `shr-tool` from the `util/` directory.